pellared/otel-logs-talk/slides.md

 *Say what part of the audience have their hands up.*

-I've written logs like this too.
 We've ALL been there.
-"LOGGING HERE" with dashes?
+"LOGGING HERE" with dashes, passwords in debug logs.
-Classic debugging technique.
-Passwords in debug logs?
-Academic cyber security best practices.
 -->

 ---